TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 <br>

-`Nextflow` pipelines are able to run on any computational infrastructure, while also supporting various containers (docker, singularity, conda, etc.).
+`Nextflow` pipelines are able to run on a number of computational infrastructure, while also supporting various containers (docker, singularity etc.) and package managers (conda, spack etc.).
 For any `nextflow` pipeline to run, all of these softwares and systems must be available _as well as_ a `.config` file for `nextflow` to know how best to run the pipeline on your system.

 When a `nextflow` pipeline is launched, `nextflow` will look for the `configuration` file in multiple locations.
 If there are multiple `configuration` files, it is possible that there will be conflicting settings.
 Therefore configs are ranked, with those higher in the list taking priority for the `configuration` settings if multiple are available.